 Let the guide lead you through the Marais with Pariscityvision so you can discover this village within the city.

 Discover a classically hip Parisian neighborhood on this small group walking tour.
 Walking through the streets of the Marais district with our specialist guide, you will discover remarkable 16th century mansions, hidden courtyards & gardens and cafés & restaurants that only locals know.
-You will also enjoy a coffee break in an authentic Paris café.

 This package lets you combine great eating, shopping and beauty in complete freedom.
 You can take advantage of these special offers on items from internationally known brands